Why transition to Third Edition?

 Third Edition

-Number Corner materials organized by month and day for easier planning and implementation
+Number Corner® materials are organized by month and day for easier planning and implementation.

-Bridges Educator Site offers searchable resource library and blog as well as video and professional learning resources
+The Bridges Educator Site offers a searchable resource library, blog, and professional learning resources.

-Written specifically to align with the Common Core State Standards for Mathematics
+Second Edition was written specifically to align with the Common Core State Standards for Mathematics.

 Why should we choose Bridges Third Edition?